leoloves/PublicBadges/docs/README.md

 Public Badges are an evidence-based certification system for value driven internet product and organization.
 As part of the [PublicSpaces](https://publicspaces.net) initiative, our aim is to (re)establish trust relations, between citizens, organizations, and governments.
+We are working together to reclaim the internet as a force for the common good and advocating a new internet that strengthens the public domain.

 By combining [Open Badges](https://openbadges.org/) with automated unit tests, we make the ethical values of organizations, products, projects, and protocols